In the early afternoon on August 25, 2016, we left Madison, Wisconsin and hit the road for Iowa.

 We then went to the downtown area and checked out the art installations and the amazing capital building.

 Our last stop in Iowa was to see one of the covered Bridges of Madison County made famous by the best selling novel and movie.
-Unfortunately, we did not get to drive through the bridge because Becky and her up-do did not fit.
+Unfortunately, we did not get to drive through the bridge because Becky and bonnet did not fit.
 We also spotted a frog camouflaged in the mud by the bridge!

 We arrived at the Airbnb about 9pm and our host was so nice.
-Marlaina told him about what her mom said and asked for a restaurant recommendation.
+Niner told him about what her mom said and asked for a restaurant recommendation.
 He said the most popular old fashioned steakhouse in town was Gorats.
 Our host also let us do a load of laundry before we went to bed.